YesperP/dnb-ad-utils/README.md

 * Python 3.7+

 ## Usage
-There is one command for each of AwsAd and GProxy, with help files for each:
+There is one command for each of AwsAd and GProxy, with help files for each, together with help for subcommands:

     $ gproxy -h
     $ awsad -h

-Please use help to examine the subcommands for each program.
-Help will give more information for each subcommand.
-E.g:

     $ awsad login -h

+Also, both can be used directly from code.
+Particularly useful is AwsAd.

+    import boto3
+    from dnbutils.awsad import AwsAd
+    AwsAd("<your-profile>").login_if_invalid_credentials().setup_default_boto3_session(region_name="eu-west-1")
+    boto3.client("dynamodb").do_something()

 ## Configuration